oracle-quickstart/oci-ocihpc/README.md

 # ocihpc - Oracle Cloud Infrastructure HPC deployment tool

+## NOTE: This project is no longer active.
+Please use https://github.com/oracle-quickstart/oci-hpc instead.

 `ocihpc` is a tool for simplifying deployments of HPC applications in Oracle Cloud Infrastructure (OCI).

 ## Prerequisites